-IF YOU CAN REMEMBER HOW YOU LOST TRACK OF TIME when you were a child of 8-10 years, therein lies the key to your happiness as an adult.
-Lauren’s early life was all about creating art, writing stories and being in nature.
-Then “life” happened.
-Luckily, it was only temporary… because after the hydrogeology career, the scientific publications, the environmental whistleblowing, after the Four Amazing Kids were born, the Master’s Degree in Consciousness Studies was earned, after the children’s book about the elements of the natural world was written (Lauren being mostly a writer by then), the leader of Lauren’s writing group began hammering on her to attend an art group called Wild Carrots.
-“You could create the images for your book,” she finally said, and Lauren thought, hmm, I probably could paint some cool “first-grader” art…
+IF YOU CAN REMEMBER how you lost track of time when you were a child of 8-10 years, psychologists say those activities hold the key to your happiness as an adult.
+Lauren’s early years was all about art, writing, and especially, being in nature, and she eventually gravitated back to all three.
+But first “life” had to happen.
+It wasn’t until after the Geology degree, the hydrogeology career, the scientific publications, the environmental whistleblowing, after the Four Amazing Kids were born, the Master’s Degree in Consciousness Studies was earned, after the children’s book about the elements of the natural world was written (Lauren being mostly a writer by then), that the leader of Lauren’s writing group began bugging her incessantly to attend an art group called Wild Carrots.
+Finally she said, “You could create the images for your book,” and Lauren thought, hmm, maybe I could paint some cool “first-grader” art…

-“I was 40, in the flow of raising four fantastic kids, when I first stepped into a roomful of acrylics, brushes and paper and discovered the meaning of the word “talent”.
+“I was immersed in the flow of raising four fantastic kids, when I first stepped into an art studio and discovered the meaning of the word “talent”.
 People are surprised that I’m self-taught, but you can hardly call it that.
 I can’t emphasize how surreal the onset was; painting arrived as an already-developed skill that continues to astonish.
 I guess that’s what talent is.
-Yes, you can develop it, but you don’t necessarily have to earn it to begin with.
-It’s just there if you’re lucky, and you’re even luckier if you discover it.”
+Yes, you can develop it, but you don’t necessarily have to earn it to begin with.”

-Weeks after this “discovery”, Lauren and her family relocated to New Hampshire where a new friend, after seeing her paintings from Wild Carrots, on her own initiative, rented an art studio for her.
-That decade, while raising the kids, getting a 3rd-degree Black Belt in Taekwondo and taking gold in three national sparring championships, Lauren created hundreds of paintings.
+Weeks after this “discovery”, Lauren and her family relocated to New Hampshire where Cindy, a new friend, after seeing her paintings from Wild Carrots, went straight out and rented an art studio for Lauren, surprising her with the keys two days later.
+That decade, while raising the kids, getting a 3rd-degree black belt in Taekwondo and taking gold in three national sparring championships, Lauren created nearly 100 paintings.

-Writing took hold again when Lauren founded the syndicated “Straight Talk Advice” column [2004-2015] carried in 24 newspapers nationally.
+Writing took hold again when Lauren founded the syndicated “Straight Talk Advice” column [2004-2016] carried in 24 newspapers nationally.
 As the column grew and gained critical acclaim, the paintings stopped flying off the easel and eventually stopped even being painted.
-All that has changed.
-Lauren has retired the column and Art is Back!
+All that has changed and Art is back!

-SPECIAL THANKS to Linda, my writing teacher in Point Reyes, California who finally got me to Wild Carrots, Cynthia Hartman Mussat for the keys to my first studio in Wilton, New Hampshire, Barbara Kaufman, my early art agent in Los Angeles who has helped me in so many ways, Rhys Williams for building one of my trickier art studios in Sebastopol, California, along with my ingenious rolling art storage system almost entirely for the love of art, Brandan Topham in Oregon for creating one of my early websites out of the kindness of his and his dad’s heart (helped along by a hydrogeology flashback), my mom for hanging framed photocopies of my paintings all over her house and being “amazed” (this is actually illegal, only Moms can do this), my kids for being proud of me back in the beginning, which only made me want to paint more, my brother Jim and sister-in-law Janette for being my “Theos”, my brother Tom and sister-in-law Wendy for creating a beautiful satellite studio for me in their home, and to Each Person who’s ever bought art from me, thank you so much.
-And finally I want to thank the Great Mystery that lives causa causens within our beautiful planet—and myself, giving me the inspiration to dive into the spirit of it.
-Love you all. —Lauren
+SPECIAL THANKS to Linda, my writing teacher in Point Reyes, California, who finally got me to Wild Carrots, Cynthia Hartman Mussat for the keys to my first studio in Wilton, New Hampshire, Barbara Kaufman, my early art agent in Los Angeles who believed in me enough to scan 60 of my early paintings on an enormous Cruise Scanner, R.W. for building out one of my trickier art studios in Sebastopol, California, along with my ingenious cart system, both almost entirely for the love of art, Brandan Topham in Oregon for creating one of my early websites out of the kindness of his dad’s heart (helped along by a hydrogeology flashback), Chris Nadler, my current website angle and genius, my mom for hanging framed photocopies of my early paintings all over her house and being “amazed” (this is actually illegal, only Moms can do this), my kids for being proud of me back in the beginning, which only made me want to paint more, my brother Jim and sister-in-law Janette for being my early “Theos”, my brother Tom and sister-in-law Wendy for their generous artist in residency, and to each person who’s ever bought art from me, thank you from the bottom of my heart.
+I wouldn’t be here without each of you. —Love, Lauren